MARKiplier015/Isomorphic-Graph-Drawing-GAME-/README.md

 # Isomorphic-Graph-Drawing-GAME-

+This project serves as a final requirement in our Discrete Subject in my 1st year in college.
 A game that will ask user to draw a graph and the system will generate two isomorphic graphs based on the drawn by the user.
+I use C++ to create this game.